 Please bring items to the blue bin which is located at Pierce Chapel under the porte-cochere (east entrance facing Blackmon Road).

 Writing notes to residents of nursing homes and assisted living facilities

 We have had a specific request from a Pierce Chapel member who is employed at Spring Harbor: “If we could have cards written to the residents of Spring Harbor, it would help them tremendously.
 They are scared and feeling confined, forgotten and depressed during this lockdown.
 We have approximately 200 in independent care and 125 in other units.”
 I am confident we could bless residents of any facility with these notes and cards.
 You can address them to “a friend at Spring Harbor” or “a friend at Magnolia Manor,” etc. Please deliver them to the church office via the black mailbox outside the office door OR through the new mail slot on the side door (marked with an orange sign).

-Help distribute meals to school children in the Midland Academy parking lot weekdays around 11:30 beginning again the week of April 6.
-Please contact Amy Kellum at firstname.lastname@example.org to learn if we already have enough volunteers for any given day.
+Help distribute meals to school children in the Midland Academy parking lot on certain weekdays around 11:30.
+Please contact Amy Kellum at firstname.lastname@example.org for more information.

 If you need the assistance of a helper who could run errands, pick up groceries (if they can find them!),